 Brett Mawhiney is an equity analyst and a member of Confluence's Value Equities Investment Committee.
-His primary areas of coverage include Retail and Retail Consumer Discretionary.
+His primary areas of coverage are Consumer Services, Auto Dealers, Retailing, and Apparel.

-Brett has over 14 years of equity research experience.
+Brett has over 15 years of equity research experience.
 Prior to joining Confluence in 2018, Brett spent three years as an equity analyst at Rock Springs Capital in Baltimore, MD, a healthcare-dedicated hedge fund, where he was responsible for following healthcare services companies.
 Preceding his tenure at Rock Springs, Brett was an associate analyst at T. Rowe Price for five years, where he performed equity research and portfolio management support for the Media & Telecom Fund and the New Horizons Fund, a small-cap growth strategy.